What are cookies?

 How to manage cookies

-Most browsers let you control cookies through their settings.
+Most browsers also let you control cookies through their settings.
 You can typically:

 - See what cookies are stored and delete them individually